JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 ## Signals for Telecom

+Some are only applicable for COAX, other for fiber networks.

 {{< details title="SNR, RSSi, and T3/T4 Timeouts in Telecom Signals 📌" closed="true" >}}

 In telecommunications, various metrics and signals like SNR, RSSI, and T3/T4 timeouts are crucial for assessing the quality and reliability of network connections.
 Below is an overview of each: